Experienced Miami Divorce Lawyers Protect Your Right to Retirement Accounts

 A QDRO is also not designed to divide state and federal civil service retirement plans, but it is sometimes possible to get approval from a plan administrator on the basis of a QDRO.
 As for military retirement benefits, The Uniformed Services Former Spouses Protection Act is the federal statute that allows state courts to treat military pensions as property rather than income.
 That means that the pensions are subject to equitable distribution.
 The Defense Finance and Accounting Service is the agency that oversees payment of military retirement benefits, so the court’s decree must be submitted through that channel.

 The wording of a QDRO must be precise to properly accomplish the division of assets.
-Mistakes in explaining how the assets are to be shared can cause you to receive less than you deserve, which is why you should retain an experienced attorney who knows how QDROs work.
+Mistakes in explaining how the assets are to be shared can cause you to receive less than you deserve, which is why you should retain an experienced family law attorney who knows how QDROs work.
 We will advocate strongly for your rights to achieve a settlement or court order that safeguards your financial security.

 Contact our Miami divorce lawyers for answers about retirement benefit division